Dre Campbell Farm

 So there you have it: some of the best and worst companion plants for dill in your garden.

-Pairing dill with the right companions will help it thrive and boost your whole garden’s health and productivity.
-Give some of these plant combinations a try this or the next growing season.
+Pairing dill with suitable companions may help it thrive and support a healthier, more productive garden.
+Try some of these plant combinations this growing season or next.

 Add comment